BuffMcBigHuge/ComfyUI-Buff-Nodes/README.md

 - Extracting portions of text from larger strings
 - Debugging workflows by logging intermediate values to the console
 - Formatting and transforming text for use in prompts or file operations
+- Processing video frames for motion analysis
+- Combining multiple image channels for temporal models
+- Visualizing motion between consecutive frames
+- Finding the latest output from a previous workflow run
+- Creating initialization images for new workflows
+- Monitoring directories for new files
+- Setting up automated workflows that process the most recent file

 ## Technical Details

 The File Path Selector node saves its sequential position state to a JSON file, allowing it to remember where it left off even if you restart ComfyUI.
 When using the randomize mode with a seed, you'll get consistent, reproducible selections.

 The String Processor supports Python expressions that give you the full power of string manipulation in a controlled environment.

+The Raft Optical Flow Node uses the RAFT model from torchvision, which provides high-quality optical flow estimation.
+The model is automatically downloaded when first used and cached for subsequent runs.